A recent study by NerdWallet.com revealed that medical bills have become the No. 1 cause of bankruptcy in the U.S.

 Researchers further went on to say that 56 million Americans under the age of 65 will have trouble paying their medical bills this year.

 Is bankruptcy the only way out?

-Our Los Angeles Chapter 7 bankruptcy attorneys want our clients to make informed decisions about how to best approach their debt in a way that is going to lead to the best financial outcome long-term.
+Our Woodland Hills Chapter 7 bankruptcy attorneys want our clients to make informed decisions about how to best approach their debt in a way that is going to lead to the best financial outcome long-term.

 In a lot of cases‚ people with sky-high medical debt are never going to have any real hope of being able to repay what they owe.
 That includes even those who had health insurance.
 It isn’t a symptom of an irresponsible consumer‚ it’s a symptom of an ailing health care system.